jdeguire/pic32clang_docs/source/__start_here__.md

 who have been working with their GCC-based toolchains for *years*.
 You get integration with Microchip's development environments and other software tools like MPLAB® Harmony.
 You get real support from a real support team.
-Finally, you will get support for new devices as they're released and support for more devices (LLVM for PIC32 will never support MIPS devices, for example).
+Finally, you will get support for new devices as they're released and support for more devices (Clang4PIC32 will never support 32-bit dsPIC® devices, for example).
 In other words, Microchip's official toolchains provide you with proper integration and a seamless out-of-the-box experience.

-With LLVM for PIC32, you're getting...not those things.
+With Clang4PIC32, you're getting...not those things.
 I am just some dude on the internet who had apparently too much time on his hands.
 What you *do* get are the latest and greatest that LLVM and Clang have to offer.
 You get to use the `lld` linker, which is purported to offer much faster link times than GNU `ld` and it supports [ThinLTO](http:../share/doc/LLVM/clang/html/ThinLTO.html).
 You get